thyrlian/SonarOnDocker/README.md

     /var/lib/postgresql
     ```

-Don't persist ElasticSearch indices (which is located at `/opt/sonarqube/data/es`), let it rebuild by itself (otherwise could cause problem during upgrading).
+Don't persist ElasticSearch indices (which is located at `/opt/sonarqube/data/es`), let it rebuild by itself, otherwise it could cause problem during upgrading.
+And any ungraceful shutdown (such as crash) of SonarQube could lead to out-of-sync indices.

 ## Upgrading